eddrichjanzzen/jnzzn1010.github.io/_content/posts/2022-03-31-Wait-for-database-docker-compose.md

   - tech
   - django
   - python
-description: "An article that describes a solution for raise conditions when running an application with a database in docker"
+description: 'An article that describes a solution for raise conditions when running an application with a database in docker'
 ---

 ##### Application container runs before the database is ready

 Recently, I've started building a new project with [Django](https://www.djangoproject.com/) in conjunction with docker.
 I am using `docker-compose` to manage two services namely, the django application and the database (postgresql).
 I ran into an issue where sometimes the django application container runs before the database is ready.
 This causes an error where the django application is unable to connect to the database as seen below:

 ```bash
 kalender-api-web-1  |     connection = Database.connect(**conn_params)